 That appreciation is felt by them, and they become more receptive to you and are more likely to respond to you positively.
 It’s a win-win.

 The Habitual Aspect of It Breeds More Good Habits

-The discipline of making the list daily has morphed into other daily habits that I have piggybacked onto writing the gratitude list.
+For me, the discipline of making the list daily has morphed into other daily habits that I’ve piggybacked onto writing the gratitude list.
 For example, following writing the gratitude list, I spend time in meditation.

 Stimulates Positive Action

 A good practice is to go back and read your gratitude lists for the month you’re finishing up.
 It usually brings into focus both the good things that have happened to you over the month as well as the things you’ve accomplished in that time period.

 It may also stimulate you to create new goals for the current or upcoming month.
 Seeing what’s positive and has been accomplished is encouraging and can boost continued action.
 There’s a desire to add more things to the gratitude list as opposed to lamenting about what you don’t have.